terrytaylorbonn/terrytaylorbonn.github.io/index-versions.md

 <br>

 26.0502 I asked GPT/Claude/Cursor to give me an improved version of the home page.
 Just as a test.
-This is what I got. **In general, I did not see much added value from the recommendations.**
+This is what I got. **In general, I did not see much added value from the recommendations.** However, I would rank the replies from best to worst as
+- Claude (best).
+Fast answers, better quality diagrams.
+In genearal, seems like Claude is best for conversation.
+- Cursor.
+Bad diagram.
+- GPT (worst).
+Bad diagram, messed up on formatting, and slow.

 <br>